 When photographing portraits, a double chin is one of the most requested things to retouch from your clients.
 Luckily, it’s not so hard to execute, like you’ll see in this video from Piximperfect.

-Steer your viewers with the Three Color Rule
+Steer your viewers with the Two Color Rule